Confessions of a Heartworker

 This is what I have to offer.

 Over time I will be sharing my confessions with you.
-Lessons from a Heartworker who had to learn to walk her talk before she could teach it.
+Life lessons from a Heartworker who had to learn to walk her talk before she could teach it.

-I am Ann Skinner, otherwise known as The Heartworker.
-I am a personal leadership coach, doodle artist, writer and the bestselling author of The Art of Contribution.
-All my work aims to inspire us to reconnect to our very essence so we can reclaim all of who we are – intuitive, creative and heartfelt beings.
+By Ann Skinner, aka The Heartworker.
+Creator of Annie and Eva, life coach, doodle artist, writer and the bestselling author of The Art of Contribution.
+Inspired by nature and the nature of things, all Ann’s work aims to inspire us to reconnect to our very essence so we can reclaim all of who we are – intuitive, creative and heartfelt beings.